No Knead Bread

 In this traditional recipe, I encourage you to add water gradually until you achieve a very thick and sticky dough, following the “na oko” or “by eye” method.

-To test the yeast’s activity, add it to warm water.
+To test your yeast, add it to warm water.
 If it doesn’t foam up, you’ll need to start with new yeast.
 Foaming indicates that the yeast is active and is ready to be added to the flour and salt.

 If the dough is too wet, you can sprinkle in a bit more flour to adjust.
 Conversely, if it’s too dry, add warm water a little at a time until you have a tacky dough.